wendilimMS/SampleCPMProject/README.md

 * Open the feed and install the packages from there.

 **Please note that the packages in the Sharepoint folder are NOT maintained!** Do follow up on your access request ASAP to enjoy the latest NuGet packages.

-### Visual Studio Version
-You must use VS2015 or VS2017.
-We do not support any versions of VS2013.

 ### ClientGenerator
 Please be aware that the code in the CPMClientGenerator retrieves the AAD token only once.
 If the token expires, this class does not retrieve a new token, and the call will simply fail with "unauthorized".